Nick-Chapman/fun-execution/README.md

 TODO
+- rewrite this README
+- setup expect/regression tests for examples
+- reinstate console (how build multiple executable in stack?)
+- have batch compiled take a flag to control NBE/not
+- run examples with/out NBE - have expect files for both
 - simple access to argv at runtime, sp progs can be abstract wr.t some arg-value
+- tag values as number/string/closure, so can print correctly, and also needed when do GC
 - stop creating continuations in the heap
 - bench nfib!
-- tag values as number/string/closure, so can print correctly, and also needed when do GC
 - GC